-Trying to write about my experience shone a light on how dull day-to-day management of mental health is, when it comes down to it.
-Luckily, though, sometimes other people’s words come into your life at exactly the right time and sum things up in a way that succinct way.
+Trying to write about my experience shone a light on how dull day-to-day management of mental health is when it comes down to it.
+Luckily, though, sometimes other people’s words come into your life at exactly the right time and summarise things up in a way that succinct way.
 They give you a moment outside of your own reflection to get some perspective.
 For me, those words were:

 ‘I have a visual reminder: a print of Little Red Riding Hood walking through the woods with the wolf.
 For me, dealing with depression isn’t about trying to run away from the feeling; it’s about learning to walk alongside it.’
 (Hannah Hart, ‘Buffering’ 2016)

 Now, self-reflection hasn’t always been a friend of mine.
 Rumination on anything from ‘where do I want to live?’ to ‘how good am I at my job?’ escalated as a teenager from being healthy and productive measures of my life to being a stick to bash myself with.
 I started to ask myself big, unsolvable questions and follow my inability to answer them with criticism and negative behaviours.

 Q: What do I want to do with my future?

 A: Who cares, idiot, you’ll never be able to focus for long enough to get any qualifications anyway.

 My painful introspectiveness leads to a spiral of self-harm, starving, purging, lying and generally avoiding other people.
 If I didn’t let anyone in, I wouldn’t have to acknowledge just how miserable I was and, in turn, wouldn’t have to take any responsibility for it.

 After several years of this, culminating in being signed off work from my primary school teaching job, I found myself utterly lost.
 I lay on my best friend’s bed, alone in her house, utterly bereft.
 My life felt meaningless and arbitrary, and after so long fighting against this feeling of worthlessness, I googled the least painful ways to take my life and bawled.